Netcracker/KubeMarine/documentation/internal/Hardening.md

 # chmod 0700 /etc/kubernetes/enc/
 ```

 * The proper way for using encryption is to rotate the keys.
 The rotation procedure of the keys should take into consideration the fact that the `EncryptionConfiguration` file must be equal on each `control-plane` node.
-During the keys rotation procedure, some operation of getting the encrypted resources may be unsuccessful.
+During the keys' rotation procedure, some operation of getting the encrypted resources may be unsuccessful.
-* The `kube-apiserver` has an `--encryption-provider-config-automatic-reload` option that allows applying a new `EncryptionConfiguration` without `kube-apiserver` reload.
+* The `kube-apiserver` has an `--encryption-provider-config-automatic-reload` option that allows to apply a new `EncryptionConfiguration` without `kube-apiserver` reload.

-* ETCD restore procedures should take into consideration the keys rotation, otherwise some data may be unavailable due to keys that were used for encryption and is not available after restoration.
+* ETCD restore procedures should take into consideration the keys' rotation, otherwise some data may be unavailable due to keys that were used for the encryption and is not available after restoration.
 The backup procedure may include an additional step that renews all encrypted data before the ETCD backup.
-This approach decreases the security level for data in ETCD backup, but it prevents any inconvenience in the future.
+This approach decreases the security level for the data in ETCD backup, but it prevents any inconvenience in the future.
 Another option is not to delete the keys from `env.yml` even if they are not used for encryption/decryption anymore.
 * External services that interact with ETCD may stop working due to encryption enabling.

 ## Kubelet Server Certificate Approval

-**Kube-bench identifier**:
+**Kube-bench Identifier**:

 * 1.2.5